 Secondly, nothing there is difficult nor a secret.
 These things aren’t a new, shiny strategy, they are just sound business and wealth decisions that you can make just as easily on 1 July, as you do on 28th June when your accountant rings you and says “I need you to put $50k into super by tomorrow otherwise you’re going to pay tax!”.

 Most businesses should have a fair idea of what their profit for the year is going to be at any given point.
 If you don’t, (1) take a good hard look at yourself and (2) do something about it, and create a forecast.
-That doesn’t need to be that hard either and I’ll show you how in my next blog.
+That doesn’t need to be that hard either and you can find out more here.

 My point here is that if you know what your profit figure is, you know what your tax bill is going to be and you can be provisioning cash for it during the year (that means put it in a separate bank account each month).
 Tax minimisation isn’t a process you just do after you finish the March quarter.
 It’s a process that should be running day-in day-out.
 Having a sound bookkeeping and month end process will ensure you are tracking eligible deductions (and getting your GST correct).
 Getting some advice from your accountant before you do things, and not just buying a car, but planning the work Christmas party or bonuses, can save you and your employees tax.
 These are all part of a broader tax minimisation process.
 Every transaction you enter into has tax implications, and getting advice before you do it, can save you thousands.
 Once you’ve spent the cash, it’s all too late.